github/opensource.guide/activities/hello-world/index.md

 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.

-This tutorial teaches you GitHub essentials like *repositories*, *branches*, *commits*, and *pull requests*.
-You'll create your own Hello World repository and learn GitHub's pull request workflow, a popular way to create and review code.
+This tutorial teaches you GitHub essentials like *repositories*, *branches*, *commits*, and *Pull Requests*.
+You'll create your own Hello World repository and learn GitHub's Pull Request workflow, a popular way to create and review code.

 #### No coding necessary